How to Connect with CLA Students

 CLA Career Services coordinates many options for on-campus recruiting events during both the fall and spring semesters.
 Connect with the CLA Employer Engagement team at firstname.lastname@example.org to discuss your organization’s campus recruiting strategy.

-Q: Will students be on campus this fall?
+Q: Will students be on campus this spring?

-A: Yes.
-U of M leaders have developed a flexible framework to resume in-person instruction – with options for robust remote learning – and re-open residence halls, dining facilities, and other campus services, in a manner consistent with public health guidelines.
+A: U of M leaders have developed a flexible framework to resume in-person instruction – with options for robust remote learning – and re-open residence halls, dining facilities, and other campus services, in a manner consistent with public health guidelines.
 For more information, consult the System-wide Return to Campus webpage and CLA-specific Return to Campus webpage.

-Q: Will the timing of fall semester be adjusted?
+Q: Will the timing of spring semester be adjusted?

 Q: Will employers be allowed on campus for in-person recruiting events and/or interviews?

-A: As of now, on-campus recruiting and engagement through CLA Career Services will be 100% virtual for fall semester.
+A: As of now, on-campus recruiting and engagement through CLA Career Services will be 100% virtual for spring semester.
 If you have questions or would like to talk about options, please let us know.
-For information on campus-wide plans for fall, visit career.umn.edu or view the webinar Hire & Recruit at the UMN: Navigating Career Services Virtually.
+For information on campus-wide plans, visit career.umn.edu or view the webinar Hire & Recruit at the UMN: Navigating Career Services Virtually.
 For information about the virtual UMN Job and Internship Fair, go to jobfair.umn.edu.

 Q: Can I partner with student groups this fall as I have in the past?

 A: Employers should work with student groups directly to learn what that group’s plans are for fall.
-The public directory of student groups can be found at GopherLink.umn.edu, and updates for Fall 2020 can be found at z.umn.edu/sgfall2020.
+The public directory of student groups can be found at GopherLink.umn.edu.

-Q: Can students complete internships in person during fall semester?
+Q: Can students complete internships in person during spring semester?

-A: For Fall 2020, students interested in completing in person internships for academic credit will need to pursue an exemption.
-Exemptions require that organization are following guidelines by the MN Department of Health and the CDC.
+A: For Spring 2021, students interested in completing in person internships for academic credit will need to pursue an exemption.
+Exemptions require that organizations are following guidelines by the MN Department of Health and the CDC.
 There are no University restrictions for students completing internships NOT for academic credit.